Yuan805/Othello-using-RL-/README.md

 # Othello-using-RL-
-This project use several easy RL algorithms on the Othello .
+This project implements several easy RL algorithms on the Othello .